lysmarine/lysmarine_doc/doc/vnc.md

 sudo systemctl stop vnc.service
 ```

+# Configuration
+The default domain name of the chartplotter is `http://lysmarine.local`

+Alternatively, You can find your local IP with the command `ip addr`

 By default, vnc is listening on the port **5900**.
-You can find your local IP with the command `ip addr`